-This meeting is being held to discuss and review the common issues of the industry.
-Normally this meeting is organized once in every two months.
-The meeting is represented by 11 RC members, 2 reserved members and 4 Sub Committee Members.
+These meetings are being held to discuss and review the most common issues in the industry.
+Normally, these meetings are organized once every two months.
+The meetings are represented by 11 RC members, 2 reserved members and 5 Sub-Committee Members.

-FERG participated in the Sibos 2013 which was held in Dubai in order to create visibility for the group as well as highlight to the global banking partners on all the initiatives carried out by the group including the active role played in AML initiatives, steps taken by the group in Combating Terrorist Financing, in the implementation of the WPS initiative of Central Bank of UAE in association with Ministry of Labor, UAE.
+FERG participated at Dubai’s Sibos 2013 in order to increase visibility as well as highlight global banking partners on all the initiatives carried out by the group, including the active role played in AML initiatives and steps taken by the group in combating terrorist financing, in the implementation of the WPS initiative of UAE’s Central Bank, in association with the Ministry of Labor.

 FERG always assured to maintain a close relationship with UAE’s police and CID departments.
 The group works together with these departments and assists them in their requirements.
 On a similar note, FERG members are encouraged to share the details of any fraud attempts in order to alert other members to take appropriate measures and support them to avoid similar attempts, thus minimizing possible losses.
 All stated activities are maintained with high confidentiality.